 Hampstead Heath Ponds

-Set in the midst of the gorgeous heath, the three ponds offer a slightly chilly dip surrounded by wild shrubbery.
-The men’s pond is a...
+Set in the midst of the gorgeous heath, Hampstead's three bathing ponds (men's, women's and mixed) offer a cooling dip in murky brown...

 Sculptures by Henry Moore & Barbara Hepworth

 Hampstead Heath Women's Pond

 Dating from 1585, this historic tavern has more character than a West End musical.
 It was highwayman Dick Turpin’s hang-out between...

 This popular gastropub has a surprisingly modern interior, given its traditional exterior.
 The menu is proper posh English pub grub –...

 Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four – from the City of London.
 It covers 320 hectares, most of it woods, hills and meadows, and is home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.